open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ### Spec Resync Event

-Event Scenarios:
+#### Event Scenarios

-1. After a work agent restarts, it sends a spec resync event with empty payload to the broker to synchronize all resources and avoid missing events during the restart period.
+1. After a work agent restarts, it sends a spec resync event with empty payload to the broker to synchronize all resources to avoid missing events during the restart period.
 2. When a work agent reconnects to the broker after a disconnection, it sends a spec resync event containing the current versions of all resources to ensure synchronization and prevent data loss.
 3. (Optional) The work agent may periodically send spec resync events to mitigate unexpected errors.

-Event transfer flow:
+#### Event Transfer Flow

 1. The source subscribes to the spec resync event topic `/sources/resync/+/manifests` from the broker to receive spec resync request.
 2. The work agent generates a spec resync event based on its current maintained resources.